centaurus22/ruhrpottmetaller-editor/docs/_includes/05-using.md

 ## Export

 ## Einstellungen
-Using the site “Einstellungen” a few preferences can be made.
+Using this site a few preferences can be made.

 The checkboxes are control the generation of concert exports on the [Termine](#termine) site.
 * The first checkbox determines whether an @ symbol is generated before every Facebook export.